Home (with AI) for the holidays

 A recent National Retail Federation study found that returns spike to 17.9% during the holiday season, costing retailers an average of $27 for every $100 in returned merchandise.
 AI can significantly reduce these costs by optimizing return routes, predicting which products are likely to be returned, and guiding customers toward alternatives.

 For example, companies like H&M use AI to predict which items are most likely to be returned and to guide customers toward different, more suitable purchases.
-UPS Capital’s Future of Shipping report anticipates that AI will improve return processing efficiency by 67% this holiday season.
+UPS Capital’s Future of Shipping report shows 67% of surveyed merchants anticipate that AI will improve return shipping efficiency this holiday season.

 Read also: The next-gen customer service agent